 - Customs regulations: Traveling through customs with medications for personal use can be problematic in countries where those medications are prohibited.
 What substances are prohibited in any given country varies.
 Stimulants frequently used for attention deficit disorders, such as amphetamine or methylphenidate, may be problematic, along with narcotics.
-This list is not exhaustive, and travelers should check with the US embassy at their destination if they have any questions.
+This list is not exhaustive, and travelers should check with the host country’s embassy if anything is questionable.
+A health care provider or pharmacist in the destination country may also be able to provide guidance about medication restrictions.
 It is always wise to carry medications in their original containers, along with a letter from the prescribing physician indicating that the medications have been prescribed for medical reasons.
 Even with these precautions, problems may still occur at customs.
-A health care provider or pharmacist in the destination country may be able to provide guidance about medication restrictions.

 - Psychotropic medication refills: Obtaining these medications while living overseas can be problematic, as availability or even legality of the medication varies from country to country.
 Again, a check with the country’s embassy may be helpful, as would a check with a reputable in-country pharmacy or health care provider.

-- Evacuation insurance: Travelers with mental health problems should consider travel health and medical evacuation insurance for emergencies when abroad.
+- Evacuation insurance: Travelers with mental health problems should consider travel health and medical evacuation insurance that does not exclude psychiatric evacuations for emergencies when abroad.

 POST-TRAVEL MENTAL HEALTH ISSUES

-Travel health practitioners may be in a unique position to inquire about traumatic experiences a traveler might have had that may lead to posttraumatic stress disorder (PTSD).
-Travelers continuously exposed to high levels of stress, such as disaster relief workers, may experience a subclinical syndrome of PTSD.
+Travel health practitioners may be in a unique position to inquire about traumatic experiences a traveler might have had that may lead to acute stress disorder (ASD) or posttraumatic stress disorder (PTSD).
+Travelers exposed to life-threatening events, such as disaster relief workers or war correspondents, may experience subclinical or outright ASD or PTSD.

-If the traveler has had such an experience, clinicians should inquire about possible symptoms:
+If the traveler has had such experiences, clinicians should inquire about possible symptoms:

-- Reexperiencing the event could include recurrent and intrusive recollections or distressing dreams of the event or feeling as if the event is happening again.
+- Reexperiencing the event can include recurrent, intrusive recollections, distressing dreams of the event, and feeling as if the event is happening again.